bzcheeseman/Dali/README.md

 ### Why ?

-While there are existing great automatic differentiation libraries, a fast simple multithreaded compile-less version is missing.
-Hogwild-style training can provide huge speedups when training data-parallel model in stochastic gradient descent situations, but Torch and Theano do not provide a way of doing this yet (*easily*).
+While there are existing great automatic differentiation libraries, a fast simple **multithreaded** **compile-less** version is missing.
+Hogwild-style training provides huge speedups in data-parallel model training, and so far Torch and Theano do not provide an accessible way of achieving this.

 ## Usage